SamBailey6194/pointless_impressions/README.md

 ## Credits

-Below are my credits for where I got inspiration for some of the code and content
+Below are my credits for where I got inspiration for some of the code and content.
+Please note a lot of this is just inspiration and not copied code.

 - To help me understand how to implement Docker with Django I used [Docker - Django and PostgreSQL setup (with uv) from scratch! by BugBytes](https://www.youtube.com/watch?v=37aNpE-9dD4&t=524s)
 - To understand uv package manager and modern Python dependency management I used [uv: Python's New Package Manager by BugBytes](https://www.youtube.com/watch?v=_FdjW47Au30)